 - Integrations Specialist

 - Event Organizer

 - Viewer (Read-only)

-Admins can choose between 7 different roles when adding or editing users on their team:
+Admins can choose one of the following roles when adding or editing users on their team:

 The seven default roles are aligned with best practices for running successful, scaled event programs.
 In order to keep permissions organized and simple, only one role can be assigned per user.